 This course surveys the history and development of modern Latin America.
 We begin with a brief overview of the colonial and early national periods, but the main focus of the course is from 1870 to the present.
 Some of the issues that concern us include the historical roots of the human and cultural diversity of modern Latin America, the region's relationships to a changing world economy, politics and human rights, and migration and diasporic cultures.
+Fulfills HU and DIV13 requirements.
 Also offered through Caribbean, Latin American, and Latino Studies and Peace Studies.